wdporter/i-am-that-vuepress/51-be-indifferent-to-pain-and-pleasure/readme.md

 A normal state cannot be painful while a habit often leads to chronic pain.

 **Q:**&ensp;If it is not the natural or normal state of mind, then how does one stop it?
-There must be a way to quiët the mind.
+There must be a way to quiet the mind.
 How often I tell myself, “Enough, please stop this endless chatter of sentences repeated round and round!”.
 But my mind would not stop.
 I feel that one can stop it for a while, but not for long.
-Even the so-called ‘spiritual’ people use tricks to keep their mind quiët.
+Even the so-called ‘spiritual’ people use tricks to keep their mind quiet.
 They repeat formulas, sing, pray, breathe forcibly or gently, shake, rotate, concentrate, meditate, chase trances, cultivate virtues — working all the time, in order to cease working, cease chasing, cease moveïng.
 Were it not so tragic, it would be ridiculous.